JuliaManifolds/ManifoldsBase.jl/docs/src/types.md

 Order = [:type, :function]
 ```

-This interface also covers a large variety how to [model bases in tangent spaces](@ref bases)
+This interface also covers a large variety how to [model bases in tangent spaces](@ref bases).

 ## Macros for automatic forwards for simple points/tangent vectors